 Adventurers who have reached the center of the undercity report that its city gate is missing.
-Rather than being destroyed, the adventurers' reports suggest that it was disassembled and moved.
+Rather than being destroyed, the adventurers' reports suggest it was disassembled and moved.
 Why, when, by whom, and to where remain a mystery.

 Some people believe that the beastfolk of the undercity have been poisoning the water supplies of Hawk’s Crest for years.
 Proponents of this theory point to the city’s inordinately high incidence of illness as proof.

 The Alliance was said to have had a highly secret college of magic in Norentor.
 No one is sure what sort of research the college performed, but most believe that it was military in nature.
-Rumors say that the study was focused on magically altering soldier’s bodies to improve their combat abilities.
+Rumors say the study was focused on magically altering soldier’s bodies to improve their combat abilities.